MLHale/insure-nccoe-practice-guide-vetting/milestone1/Methodology-LitReview.md

 While replicating the practice guide example, any tasks containing errors will be recorded.
 The accuracy of the how-to guide will then be calculated and reported.

 Readability is a measure of how easily something can be read.
 Understandability is a measure of how easily a subject can understand the material.
 Many automated tools are available to calculate readability and understandability.
+These metrics could be used to score volumes A and B.

 ## Usability